TomLiDev/mildew-detector/README.md

 https://github.com/users/TomLiDev/projects/3/views/1

+An MVP, minimum viable product, milestone was used to keep track of all Must have features.
+Any features not included in this milestone are considered additional to the core objectives of the project.

 #### User Stories

 The below is a list of the user stories linked and required to achieve completion of each Epic, with a brief one line description of the epic itself and some of the key elements for it to be completed.
 Each user story was created with a specific list of tasks which act as acceptance criteria and facilitate an objective determination on whether the functionality was developed, and user story completed, to the required level.
 Some user stories do not have a more detailed acceptance criteria as this is not necessary, e.g. create Readme.